rbiedrawa/kafka-monitoring/docker/kafka-lag-exporter/Readme.md

 # Kafka Lag Exporter - consumer lag monitoring demo.

-This sample demonstrates how to monitor consumer lag using `Kafka Lag Exporter` and visualize metrics via Grafana.
+This sample demonstrates how to monitor consumer lag using `Kafka Lag Exporter` and visualize metrics in Grafana dashboards.

 Grafana dashboard used in this demo can be found [here](./config/grafana/provisioning/dashboards)